godotengine/godot-docs/classes/class_xmlparser.rst

 - :ref:`int<class_int>` **get_current_line** **(** **)** |const|

-Gets the current line in the parsed file (currently not implemented).
+Gets the current line in the parsed file, counting from 0.

 ----